HRK Eagles Homeschool Co-Ed

 -No cell phones.
 No earbuds.
-Personal devises and cell phones are not allowed during practice or at meets unless it is to contact a parent.
-Earbuds are not allowed during practice or at your meet.
+Personal devices and cell phones are not allowed during practice unless it is to contact a parent.
+Earbuds are not allowed during practice.
 Body awareness (breathing, pace, etc) is important to athletic improvement.
-Headphones can detract from this.
+Headphones/earbuds can detract from this.
 They also decrease your awareness of traffic, bikers, other runners, or dogs, especially while we are on trail runs.

--Nutrition and hydrating: Come hydrated to practice and meets.
+-Nutrition and hydrating: Come hydrated to practice.
 You should slowly be drinking water all day.
-You should be finished hydrating (max 40 ounces, less for younger/smaller kids) 2 hours before a practice/meet.
-You should also be finished with a meal 2 hours before a practice/meet.
+You should be finished hydrating (max 40 ounces, less for younger/smaller kids) 2 hours before a practice.
+You should also be finished with a meal 2 hours before a practice.
 If you need a snack, try to make it a 100-calorie healthy snack 1 hour before practice.
 Failing to follow these guidelines could result in cramping, stomachaches, vomiting, and overheating.
 Sleep well and eat a healthy diet.
-It goes without saying: live a drug-free, alcohol-free life.
+It goes without saying: live a drug-free, alcohol-free life

 -Parents are responsible for helping get their runners to practice and meets on time as well as picking up on time.
-Please also help your runners communicate with coaches when they will be missing a meet or practice.
-If your runner arrives late to practice or a meet, they will miss warm-ups and be at a higher risk for injury.
+If your runner arrives late to practice, they will miss warm-ups and be at a higher risk for injury.
 If you know you will be late, please communicate this with the head coach.
 Please be prompt for pickup.
 All of us coaches are volunteers and live busy lives.
-When practice is over, we have other places we need to be.
 If you drop off your child and leave, you must stay in the area on days that have a high chance for lightening should practice end early.